root-project/web/install/all_releases/root-version-v5-26-00-patch-release-notes.md

 	<ul>
 		<li>Prevent DropBaskets from dropping baskets that are not stored individually (and hence potentially not recoverable).</li>
 		<li>Fix a lookup problem resulting a TTree::Draw not finding the data in some (complex) case of object nesting.</li>
-		<li>Do not core dump when called with an emtpy chain.
+		<li>Do not core dump when called with an empty chain.
 Show the branches of a chain's underlying's tree's friend in addition to the branches of the chain and of the chain's friends (<strong>[Bad link]</strong>).</li>
 		<li>Add missing re-initialization in TBranchProxy (part of TTree::MakeProxy) (<strong>[Bad link]</strong>).</li>
 		<li>When drawing a polymarker make Same is the same as same (<strong>[Bad link]</strong>)</li>
 		<li>Fix a couple of internal memory leaks (<strong>[Bad link]</strong>)</li>